Code of Ethics Training Requirements

 What Code of Ethics Training is required for Existing Members?

-Every four (4) years, all existing or active REALTOR® members (which include Appraisers) must complete refresher training on the Code of Ethics as a requirement of continued membership.
+Every two (2) years, all existing or active REALTOR® members (which include Appraisers) must complete refresher training on the Code of Ethics as a requirement of continued membership.
 This training for existing members must also meet the learning objectives and time requirements established by the National Association of REALTORS® and be approved by the local association of the primary members.

-The current four year period in which all members must complete Code of Ethics training, approved by their Local Association, began January 1, 2013, and will end on December 31, 2016.
-NAR refers to this period as Cycle 4.
+The current two year period in which all members must complete Code of Ethics training, approved by their Local Association, began January 1, 2017, and will end on December 31, 2018.
+NAR refers to this period as Cycle 5.

 What happens if this requirement is not met by a member?